meliheyuboglu/meliheyuboglu.github.io/about.md

 permalink: /about/
 ---
 ***
 <p>I have a keen interest in the field of cybersecurity and am actively striving to learn new things as much as possible.
-Currently, i am improving myself with free resources like Tryhackme, LetsDefend etc. </p>
+Currently, i am improving myself with free resources like Tryhackme, LetsDefend etc. I will be sharing my research and development on my Blog Page.</p>

 ## Education
 ***